 Play Around With Paint Samples

 So you've decided you want to inject a little color into your small space (congrats), but now which hue will you choose?
-According to Katherine Carter of Homepolish, above all else you should love the color you choose (you're going to have to live with it after all), so be sure to experiment a little first.
+According to the designer, Katherine Carter, above all else you should love the color you choose (you're going to have to live with it after all), so be sure to experiment a little first.
 "Colors can have a strong effect on you," she said.
 "Grab some samples and play around before you commit to anything.
 Read up on some fun feng shui tips if you're into that.
 Overall, go with a color that makes you feel good."

 Once you've decided on your samples, Henderson recommends finding an element of your space to experiment with it first.
 "Keep in mind when selecting a bright color for a small room that the bright color will always look more subtle on a paint chip," she explained.
 "A bright pink might look great on a small paint chip when you hold it in the room, but then once you paint it on all four walls, it could feel like you live in a bottle of Pepto-Bismol.
 So find a color you like, then test it out in the room on a large poster board or piece of paper before committing."